HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 ## Generating a report

 - For the **Expiry date** criteria, no results are returned if the same date is used in the **From** and **To** fields.
-- For the **Word** criteria, dash (-) is considered as a delimiter for splitting the word.
-For example, if the user performs a search for AT-Product-Item, then results are returned for three different words: AT, Product, Item.
+- For the **Word** criteria, a dash (-) is considered a delimiter for splitting the text entered.
+For example, if the user searches for "AT-Product-Item", results are returned for three different words: AT, Product, and Item.
 - After generating a report, there is no option to sort the report table.

 ## Using the Bulk Updates feature